highchair/artinruins-com/_property/united-traction-trolley-barn.md

 thumbnail: trolley-barn-jh-2004-02-15.jpg

 images:
-  - url: trolley-barn-sc-2002-08-01.jpg
+  - url: trolley-barn-rirailroad-undated.jpg
-    alt: 'A very large, open, airplace-hangar type of space built at the turn of the 20th century.
+    alt: 'A very large, open, airplane-hangar type of space built at the turn of the 20th century.
 A red brick barn-like gable ended building with central cross gabel and monitor roof.
 Two levels are contained inside along the outside retaining walls with a very high interior space between.'
+    caption: 'Uncredited image from Rhode Island Railroads, captioned “Cranston repair shops when new in 1901”'
+    sizes: '730, 384'
+  - url: trolley-barn-sc-2002-08-01.jpg
     sizes: '640, 400'
   - url: trolley-barn-sc-2002-08-02.jpg
     sizes: '640, 480'